Valley High School (Winchester, Nevada): History

 Valley High School opened in the fall of 1965.
 The campus was designed by Zick & Sharp, and built by Del E. Webb Corporation.

-On March 19, 1982 psychology and sociology teacher Clarence Piggott was shot to death and two students were wounded by 17-year-old student Patrick Lizotte.
+On March 19, 1982, psychology and sociology teacher Clarence Piggott was shot to death and two students were wounded by 17-year-old student Patrick Lizotte.
 The shooter was later shot and wounded by police before his arrest.
-Lizotte was sentenced to two consecutive life sentences without the possibility of parole, but was granted parole on March 6, 2017 after a Nevada law banning life without parole for juveniles reduced his sentence to 20 years to life.
+Lizotte was sentenced to two consecutive life sentences without the possibility of parole, but was granted parole in September 2016, and released on February 10, 2017, after a Nevada law banning life without parole for juveniles reduced his sentence to 20 years to life.

 The U.S. men's Olympic basketball team held several practices in the gymnasium of Valley High School in June and July 2008 in preparation for the Beijing Olympics.

 Academy of Hospitality and Tourism

 Valley High School is also home to the Academy of Hospitality and Tourism (AOHT) program, the oldest in the state.